ccornfield/Hangman/README.md

 7. After reloading you should see that the site is live.
 8. Click the visit site button or use the link provided to access the site at any time.

+# Languages #

+For this website I used HTML, CSS and Javascript.

 # Media Queries #

 Media Queries were used exclusively in the role of increasing the responsiveness of web pages by shrinking the font size on the h2 elements and the size of the hangman image depending on the size of the screen.